valkey-io/valkey-doc/README.md

 `title` field (and possibly `linkTitle`).
 The title field is used instead of an H1 heading in each of the pages.

-### Clients, modules, libraries, tools
+### Clients, modules, libraries, tools, and AI libraries

-We maintain links to clients, modules, libraries and tools in various languages in JSON files stored under `clients/`, `modules/`, `libraries/` and `tools/` respectively.
+We maintain links to clients, modules, libraries, tools, and AI libraries in various languages in JSON files stored under `clients/`, `modules/`, `libraries/`, `tools/`, and `ai/` respectively.

 **Note**:  Clients listed here, while fully compatible with Valkey, are not all official clients for Valkey.